carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 # Alternate Profiling

-Dask has a couple of profiling options as well
+Dask has a couple of profiling options as well.
+Depending on your computer you will have to raise the power in the following code examples to ``10**8``, ``10**9`` etc. to make sure that it runs long enough to observe the effect.

 ~~~python
 from dask.diagnostics import Profiler, ResourceProfiler